Overview

 General requirements

 - To be considered for admission to an MA programme within the School of English, an applicant will normally possess a honours primary degree result of Second Class Honours Grade 1 (2H1) level or higher or equivalent qualification in English or a cognate subject.
-All candidates must satisfy a Selection Committee who may request applicants to provide letters of reference.
+All applicants must satisfy a Selection Committee who may request applicants to provide letters of reference.

 -